nradulovic/nk-event-driven-system/README.md

 ## Generic code

-The generic code is a code which does not depend on used CPU architecture,peripherals and compilers.
+The generic code is a code which does not depend on used CPU architecture, peripherals and compilers.
 A particular combination of CPU architecture, peripherals and compiler is called a port.
 This code is shared across all supported ports.